Sniffleupagus/pwnagotchi_plugins/README.md

 wait at least 3 minutes for the lines in the logfile that already triggered it will have moved on.<p>

+Epoch detect/fix is not 100%.
+If you notice your pwnagotchi is blind, you can disable and enable this plugin in the web ui, and it will check for mon0, and read the syslog and try another reset if either of those looks wrong.
+[REQUIRES <a href="https://github.com/Sniffleupagus/pwnagotchi-snflpgs/commit/70bffe52001cc951814219a3f791008428ac707e">changes to agent.py and bettercap.py</a> to give plugins more access to bettercap events]<p>

 fix_brcmfmac.py can also be run on the command line if the plugin isn't getting it.<p>
 <code>% python3 ./fix_brcmfmac.py
   Performing brcmfmac reload and restart mon0...